BigOokie/skywire-wing-commander/README.md

 - Repository renamed.
 The repository has recently been renamed.
 It was previously `skywire-telegram-notify-bot`.
 It is now called `skywire-wing-commander` (note that this is case sensitive).
 Please make sure you update any references to the new repo name.

-I have built and tested this on the following setups - but please note it is still considered *ALPHA*:
+I have built and tested this on the following setups:
 - DIY Raspberry Pi Miner
 - Official Skyminer (using the [official prepared images](https://github.com/skycoin/skywire#ip-presetted-system-images) for the orange pi prime)
 - DIY on MacOS.